TuMarter/simple-calculator-program/README.md

-# 🧮 Simple Calculator Program
+# Simple Calculator Program

-This is a **beginner-friendly calculator program** written in Python.
+This is a beginner-friendly calculator program written in Python.
-It is a very simple project that allows users to perform **basic arithmetic operations** through the terminal/command line.
+It allows users to perform basic arithmetic operations through the terminal/command line.

-The purpose of this project is to practice:
+---

+## 🎯 Purpose
-- Using `print()` for displaying text
+- Practice using `print()` for displaying text
 - Accepting user input with `input()`
 - Converting input data to numbers (`float`)
 - Applying conditional logic with `if-elif-else`

 ---

 ## ✨ Features
 - ➕ Addition (`+`)
 - ➖ Subtraction (`-`)
-- ✖️ Multiplication (`*`)
+- ✖ Multiplication (`*`)
 - ➗ Division (`/`)
-- Error handling for invalid operators
+- ❌ Error handling for invalid operators

 ---